markcot/pands-project/README.md

 Figure 3 indicates the comparison of 'Sepal Length' and 'Petal Length' and has similar properties to Figure 2.
 'Iris-setosa' is well defined as a separate entity.
 'Iris-virginica' and 'Iris-versicolor' are separated, but with more overlap than shown in Figure 2.
 This comparison method is average, but not as accurate as 'Petal Length' versus 'Petal Width' shown in Figure 2.

 #### Sepal Width versus Petal Width
-A comparison of 'Sepal Width' to 'Petal Width' shown in Figure 4 provides similar results as seen in Figure 2.
+A comparison of 'Sepal Width' and 'Petal Width' shown in Figure 4 provides similar results as seen in Figure 2.
 'Iris-setosa' is well defined as a separate entity.
-'Iris-virginica' and 'Iris-versicolor' are separated, but have a very similar overlap to the overlap shown in Figure 2.
-This comparison method is just as accurate as the 'Petal Length' versus 'Petal Width' comparison method.
+'Iris-virginica' and 'Iris-versicolor' are separated, but have an overlap very similar to the overlap shown in Figure 2.
+This comparison method appears just as accurate as the 'Petal Length' versus 'Petal Width' comparison method.

 ### Summary of Detailed Data Analysis
-The two most accurate comparison methods for these three iris variant ('setosa', 'virginica' and 'versicolor' are the comparison of 'Petal Length' related to 'Petal Width' and comparison of 'Sepal Width' to 'Petal Width' as shown in Figure 2 and
-Figure 4 respectively.
+The two most accurate comparison methods assessed for these three iris variant ('setosa', 'virginica' and 'versicolor') are the comparison of 'Petal Length' related to 'Petal Width' and comparison of 'Sepal Width' to 'Petal Width' as shown in Figure 2 and Figure 4 respectively.

-'Iris-setosa' is easily separable linearly from the other two with the other two having some overlap.
-This overlap between 'Iris-virginica' and 'Iris-versicolor' leads to the conclusion that all of samples for these two variants were picked from the same pasture on the same day as identified in the previous study [6] and that the overlap is due to the similar growing conditions.
+'Iris-setosa' is easily separable linearly from the other two with the other two having some overlap of characteristics.

+This overlap between 'Iris-virginica' and 'Iris-versicolor' leads to the conclusion, of the three variant, these two variants were more than likely the variants picked from the same pasture on the same day as identified in the previous study [6].
+The overlap in characteristics between these two variants is probable due to the similar growing conditions and been measured by the same person with the same instrument.

-The known errors in the data set for sample 35 and 38 for the 'Iris-setosa' variant do not appear to have affected the results of the analysis.
-As such, these values were not corrected during the analysis.
+The known errors in the data set for sample 35 and 38 for the 'Iris-setosa' variant do not appear to have affected the results of the analysis undertaken.
+As such, these values were not corrected during this analysis.

 ## Supporting Tables and Graphics